Marleyman876/reading-notes/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes

+You can use the [editor on GitHub](https://github.com/Marleyman876/reading-notes/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Marleyman876/reading-notes/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.